eranltd/DuckGoProxy_Core/README.md

     docker-compose build
     docker-compose up
 ```

-You should be able to make requests to localhost:5106 for the Web project, and localhost:5200 for the Public API project once these commands complete.
-If you have any problems, especially with login, try from a new guest or incognito browser instance.

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).